MREYE-LUMC/ZOSPy/README.md

 When publishing results obtained with this package, please cite our paper in the Journal of Open Source Software:

-> Vught, L. van, Haasjes, C., & Beenakker, J.-W. M. (2024).
+> Vught, L. van, Haasjes, C. & Beenakker, J.W.M.
+(2024).
 > ZOSPy: Optical ray tracing in Python through OpticStudio.
 > Journal of Open Source Software, 9(96), 5756.
 > https://doi.org/10.21105/joss.05756

-If a direct reference of the package is also required, reference it using the following DOI:<br>
+If a direct reference of the package is also required, reference it using the following DOI:

 [![DOI](https://zenodo.org/badge/403590410.svg)](https://zenodo.org/badge/latestdoi/403590410)

 ## Contributing